 - Sensitivity to pricing, especially in price-sensitive education markets.

-Red Flags That Turn Investors Away
+What Red Flags Turn EdTech Investors Away?

 - Lack of measurable impact: Vague claims without supporting data.